jinlab-washu/HapMap-BenchmarkSet-Manuscript/README.md

 ## Variant Allele Frequency Evaluation

-This repository goes over all the code used to validate the VAF of the variants in the truthset.
+This repository goes over all the code used to validate the VAF of the variants in the benchmarkset.
 See READMEs in subdirectories for more information.

 ## Manuscript Figure Generation